+Secretary-DPGC Chairman-DPGC

-Secretary-DPGC Name & Signature, with Date Chairman-DPGC Name & Signature, Date & Seal
+Name & Signature, with Date Name & Signature, Date & Seal

-[Approval]
+[Appro val]

 Dean (Academic)

+NITY DC (D. Formag (Formata 2020 Dags 14 of 50

 Request for Extension of Last Date for Submission of P.G.
-Project-Report / Thesis

-[Student Guide DPGC Chairperson Dean (A)]
+Project-Report / Thesis [Student \rightarrow Guide \rightarrow DPGC Chairperson \rightarrow Dean (A)]

 Part I [To be filled-in by the Student]

-Name: Register No.:
+Name: Registration No.:

 Date of Joining:

 Department & Programme:

 Name of Guide:

 The last date currently specified:

-Reasons for requesting the extension of time for submitting the project report/thesis:
+Reasons for requesting the extension of time for submi tting the project report/thesis:

 Expected date of submission:

-Declaration: I agree to pay the applicable fees for late submission as per the

-Institute Rules (semester fees as applicable to the degree programme).
+Declaration: I agree to pay the applicable fees for late submission as per the Institute Rules (semester fees as applicable to the degree programme).
 Signature of the Student, with Date:

-Part II [To be filled-in by the Guide]
+Part II [To be filled-in b y the Guide]

 Comments by the Guide:

-Name: Signature: Date:
+Name: Sig nature: Date:

-Part III [To be filled-in by the DPGC Chairperson]
+Part III [To be filled-in by the D PGC Chairperson]

 Recommended / not-Recommended for extension of date for Report/Thesis submission.

-Chairperson-DPGC
+Chairperson-DPG C

-(Name & Signature, Date & Seal) Part IV [To be filled-in by the Dean (A)]
+(Name & Signature, Date

+Part IV [To be filled-in by the Dean (A)]

-Extension is (1) not granted (reason: (2) granted and the extended last date for submission of the
+Extension is (1) not granted (reason:

+(2) granted and the extended last date for submission of

-project-report/thesis by the above student is
+the project-report/thesis by the o above stu dent is

-· · · · · · · · · · · · · · · · · · ·

-Dean (Academic)
+Dean (Acade) nic)

+Note: After getting the permission from the Dean, the student shall pay the app '